bmolnar91/workbook/module_oop.md

 Memory:
 * Arrays have fixed size
 * Lists can increase or decrease size dynamically

 If you know the data is fixed length, and you want to micro-optimise for some very specific reason (after benchmarking), then an array may be useful.
 Otherwise use a List<T> in almost all other cases.

 #### How is the using() pattern useful?
 What is IDisposable?
 How does it support deterministic finalization?
+WIP

+The `using` statement provides a convenient syntax that ensures the correct use of `IDisposable` objects.
+It works the same as the try/finally block, but it's shorter.

+It supports deterministic finalization by automatically calling the `Dispose()` (e.g. `Close()`) method on the disposable resource once the control reaches the end of the using block.

 #### How can you make sure that objects using dedicated resources (database connection, files, hardware, OS handle, etc.) are released as early as possible?
+WIP

+Instantiating the object in the `using` statement is usually the best way to go.

 #### Why to use keyword “const” in C#?
 Give an example.
 WIP